zklinger2000/azure-express-starter/README.md

 ```

 1. Go to the menu **Debug Console** -> **SSH**
-1. Use `vim` to edit the deploy.ssh
+1. Use `vim` to edit the deploy.sh
 1. Remove the `--production` flag from NPM install
 `# 3.
 Install npm packages`